zk4x/zyx/README.md

 - [CPU Buffer](crate::device::cpu::Buffer) code is under 1000 lines, so implementing custom devices is simple.
 - Only last [Tensor](crate::tensor::Tensor) in series of operations (tree root) stores references to gradients and data required for backpropagation, thus everything else is freed.
 You can clone [Tensors](crate::tensor::Tensor) to create multiple graphs, or use [register_hook](crate::tensor::Tensor::register_hook()) to access gradients as they pass through.
 - State is stored in the type system.
 Functions are only implemented for those types that guarantee correct execution.
 For example [backward](crate::tensor::Tensor::backward()) is not implemented for types that don't have gradients.
+- FUN NOTE: If you have supported hardware, you can try using zyx with the new opencl mesa driver rusticl that was written in rust!

 ## How to orient yourself in the library